AleksiRossi/powershell/scripts/ReadMe.md

 # Scripts

-All scripts are made with variables to are quick to edit for your needs.
+All scripts are made with variables so they are quick to edit for your needs.
 They've been made modular so you can use only those you need.

 createRG.ps1 = Creates resource group